The science of screen wellness — in every EyeRise preset.

 EyeRise re-engineers screen light rather than only dimming your display.
 The goal is circadian-friendly comfort and healthier screen routines — a preventive wellness approach, not disease treatment.

-Unlike basic night modes, EyeRise adapts throughout the day with circadian Day, Evening, and Night Rescue presets, a one-tap Greyscale Mode that drains the dopamine pull of color from the screen, guided 20-20-20 breaks with a live countdown, and a daily Eye Score that turns wellness into something patients track.
+Unlike basic night modes, EyeRise adapts throughout the day with circadian Day, Evening, and Night Rescue presets, a one-tap Greyscale Mode that removes all color from the screen so patients can hone in and focus, guided 20-20-20 breaks with a live countdown, and a daily Eye Score that turns wellness into something patients track.

-Everything stays in sync across the Windows, macOS, and Linux desktop apps, the iPhone and Android companions, and the Progressive Web App — one subscription, every device.
+Settings and progress sync across the Windows, macOS, and Linux desktop apps, the iPhone and Android companions, and the Progressive Web App when signed in on subscribed devices.

 Benefits for Patients